跳转至主目录

 • Management succession takes time and involves improving skills, gaining confidence and allowing mistakes to occur in a safe place.

-• Applying family corporate principles will to build ownership and accountability for all parties.
+• Applying family corporate principles will build ownership and accountability for all parties.
 An advisory board can be very beneficial.

 • Management succession is about providing the next generation with ownership in decision making for the whole business.